Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/SITUATIONS.md

 - `name` localization key for the name of the faction
 - `country` country scope for the new member

+### Effect: `reassign_com_situation_faction_country`
+Reassign a country to a new faction for the given side.
+This removes the country from all other factions and adds it to the new one.
+> NOTE: This effect has to be run inside a scope where '**scope:com_situation**' is available!

+**Parameters:**
+- `side` either 'left' or 'right'
+- `name` localization key for the name of the faction
+- `country` country scope for the new member

 ### Effect: `remove_com_situation_faction_country`
 Remove a country from a faction for the given side.
 > NOTE: This effect has to be run inside a scope where '**scope:com_situation**' is available!